Poodles are very intelligent and easy to train. In fact, it is more a process

 A toy poodle puppy (or any small breed puppy) really does not have full control over

-month of age or better.
+bladder muscles until around 6month of age or better.
 A standard poodle puppy

 (or any large breed puppy) on the other hand can take longer as they take longer to